alexanderpei/DeepEarnings/README.md

 ### Multilayer perceptron for compustat quarterly financial data

-Companies beat earnings 61% of the time.
-To account for this bias in the data, the classes were balanced such that 50% of the labels are beat earnings and 50% are miss.
-The network will contain four hidden layers with 250 hidden units each implented using Keras.
-SeLU activations were chosen opposed to ReLU for better test data. l2 regularization also reduced over fitting and improved test accuracy.
+The network will contain two hidden layers with 250 hidden units each implented using Keras.
+SeLU activations were chosen opposed to ReLU for better test data. l2 regularization also reduced overfitting and improved test accuracy.
+Dropout layers also helped reduce overfitting.

+The data set contains 56621 samples after cleaning.
+Train:test:validation are 0.8:0.1:0.1.